 of the following ways:

 - Erroneous Diagnosis: When a doctor provides a diagnosis that’s inaccurate, the patient suffers because he or she receives unnecessary care for a condition that’s not present.
 Plus, the true ailment goes untreated entirely.

 - Delayed Diagnosis: A physician may be careless in not recognizing the signs and symptoms of a medical condition, so the patient doesn’t receive proper care in a timely manner.
-Delays in providing a diagnosis can be especially harmful for cancer and other issues that can become terminal.
+Delays in providing a diagnosis can be especially harmful for cancer patients and those dealing with other issues that can become terminal.

 Surgical Errors: These mistakes may include:

 - Operating on the wrong patient